cern-cta/CTA/cmdline/cta-admin.1cta.md

 storageclass (sc)

 :   Add, change, remove or list the storage classes.
-Storage classes are associated with directories,
+The storage class of a file specifies its
-    to specify the number of tape copies for each file, and the corresponding tape pool that each copy should be archived to.
-In EOS, the storage class is added as an extended attribute of the directory, which is inherited by the file at creation time.
+    expected number of tape copies, and the corresponding tape pool that each copy should be archived to.

+    In EOS, the storage class is specified as an extended attribute of the directory, which is inherited as an extended attribute of the file at creation time.

 tape (ta)